Skip to content

 Fides provides the following privacy experiences:

-• Overlay: is more common in Europe (EEA) and is displayed to the user when they first visit the site.
-Often, this a consent banner that appears at the bottom of the page.
-Typically, clicking on the overlay allows a user to open a popup to personalize their consent setttings.
+• Banner+Modal: is more common in Europe (EEA) and is displayed to the user when they first visit the site.
+Often, this is a consent banner that appears at the bottom of the page.
+Typically, clicking on the banner allows a user to open a popup modal to personalize their consent setttings.

-• Privacy Center: is more common in the United States and is available as a link in in the footer of all pages of a website, allowing a visitor to quickly access and personalize their consent and privacy settings.
+• Privacy Center: is also common in the United States and is available as a link in in the footer of all pages of a website, allowing a visitor to quickly access and personalize their consent and privacy settings in a separate page.

-The overlay experience is most common in Europe (EEA) as a result of the ePrivacy Directive and the GDPR.
+The banner+modal experience is most common in Europe (EEA) as a result of the ePrivacy Directive and the GDPR.
 However, it's also required for notice-only regulations in some other locations.

 Consent Management - Opt-in Banner

-The Fides opt-in consent overlay features a text based notice about your data processing activities, and three links that the visitor can use to interact:
+The Fides opt-in consent banner features a text based notice about your data processing activities, and three links that the visitor can interact with:

 • Opt-In: The "Accept All" option, where the visitor can agree and consent to all of the data processing activities.